miby00/eTodo-releases/README.md

 # eTodo-releases
 Prebuilt release packages for Linux, Mac and Windows and other files needed to build these packages.

-The packages are build for the following architectures:
+The packages are built for the following architectures:

 Windows 7 32-bit (will probably work on a 64-bit machine aswell) Ubuntu 64-bit (will probably work on debian package based distributions)